hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

 ## Dropdowns in a BottomSheet modal

 Let's first create our BottomSheet.
 This one won't be driven by a navigation, though.
-We're going implement a web->native bridge that we can trigger when the app is running inside a Turbo Native client.
+We're going implement a web->native bridge that we can trigger when the app is running inside a Hotwire Native client.
 For now, let's create a new XML view.
 Head to the sidebar, under "res/layout", right-click on it an choose "New -> Layout Resource File".
 Call it "popup_menu.xml" and add this content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>